lf-edge/ekuiper/fvt_scripts/README.md

     # go build -o fvt_scripts/edgex/pub fvt_scripts/edgex/pub.go
     ```

-  - Run the JMeter with following command, and specify the ``fvt`` property in the JMeter command line, the ``fvt`` is where you develop Kuiper, script will search ``fvt_scripts/edgex/pub`` from the location.
+  - Run the JMeter with following command, and specify the ``fvt`` property in the JMeter command line, the ``fvt`` is where you develop eKuiper, script will search ``fvt_scripts/edgex/pub`` from the location.

     ```shell
-    bin/jmeter.sh -Dfvt="/Users/rockyjin/Downloads/workspace/edge/src/kuiper"
+    bin/jmeter.sh -Dfvt="/Users/rockyjin/Downloads/workspace/edge/src/ekuiper"
     ```

   - The processing SQL is ``SELECT * FROM demo WHERE temperature > 30``, so all of the data that with temperature less than 30 will be fitered.